saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 Here is a list of the equipment prerequisites for this exercise.
 A link to the prerequisites page is further below.

-* A fully activated S/4HANA on premise trial system
+* A fully activated S/4HANA on premise trial system (or a non-production / development S/4HANA system)
 * An SAP HANA system (for this exercise we can use the HANA database on the S/4HANA system)
 * An SAP Analytics Cloud (SAC) account
 * A configured connection from the SAC tenant to the HANA system (we will use SDI's Data Provisioning and Remote Sources)